marcin119a/RePrint.py/README.md

 - Computes RePrint (DNA repair footprint) from input signature matrices (e.g., COSMIC).
 - Generates barplot visualizations for each signature.
-- Exports all plots as separate PDF files or as a single multi-page PDF.
+- Exports all plots as separate PDF files and optionally PNG files.
+- Generates and exports a similarity heatmap (dendrogram + optional heatmap) as PNG.
 - Can save the computed RePrint matrix to a CSV/TSV file.
 - Command-line interface for easy batch processing.